AthabascaUniversity/openstack-setup/README.md

                                       to use with OpenStack CLI tools::

                                         $ . openstack-runtime.rc

-All of the scripts below accept parameter - name of the RC file to use for variable initialization.

 Scripts
 -------

+All of the scripts below accept optional parameter - name of the RC file to use for variable initialization.
+If no parameter was supplied - they will attempt to load default RC file: openstack-setup.rc .

 * openstack-setup                   - Main script